Fertility & Perinatal Mental Health

 I take it seriously.

-I work with individuals navigating all of it — from the stress of fertility treatment and the grief of pregnancy loss, through to perinatal anxiety, postpartum recovery, and the identity shifts that come with becoming a parent.
+I work with individuals navigating all of it: from the stress of fertility treatment and the grief of pregnancy loss, through to perinatal anxiety, postpartum recovery, and the identity shifts that come with becoming a parent.
 I also work with women navigating perimenopause and menopause, which carries its own psychological complexity that rarely gets the clinical attention it deserves.
+Where pelvic pain or sexual health concerns are part of this picture, I address both within the same clinical relationship.

 These experiences sit at the intersection of the physical and the psychological in ways that make specialist care genuinely different from general therapy.
-If you've felt like your emotional experience wasn't being taken seriously alongside your medical one, that's exactly what I'm here to address.
+If you've felt like your emotional experience wasn't being taken seriously alongside your medical one, that is exactly what I am here to address.

 Why Psychological Support Matters Here